A wide range of ready-made reports with filters to make the most of your survey results.

-After viewing the entire dataset in the online summary report, the most common requirement is to compare the results of the survey for different groups of survey respondents.
-For instance, how did males answer vs. females on a given question?
-First you create filters that allow you to define these groups then you click, 'Run Comparison Report'.
-The report will show overall results as well as results for each group that you've defined.
+After viewing the entire dataset in the online summary report, a common requirement is to compare the results of the survey for different groups of survey respondents.
+This report shows the overall results, as well as results for each group you have defined.

-The Spotlight Report allows your respondents to visually see how their responses compared to the overall survey responses.
+The spotlight report allows respondents to visually see how their responses compare to the overall survey responses.

-In many cases, the analysis of data requires you to drill down all the way to one particular survey response.
-From any point in the online analysis, you have the option to query the responses and bring up a list of survey responses that you may view 1 by 1.
+In many cases, data analysis requires drilling down to one particular survey response.
+From any point in the online analysis, you have the option to query the responses and bring up a list of survey responses to view one by one.
 The data includes the IP Address, Date/Time, and any custom variables you may have collected for the respondent.

-The cross-tabulation tool allows you to measure the interaction between two or more categorical variables.
-The table will only show respondents that answered all the questions, meaning the frequencies shown may differ from a standard frequency table.
-The cross-tab report will also show Pearson’s Chi-Square Statistics, which shows the level of correlation between the variables using the chi-square, p-value, and degrees of freedom along with Row percentage,Column percentage and highlighted most significant cells.
+The cross-tabulation tool lets you measure the interaction between two or more categorical variables.
+The table shows only respondents that answered all the questions, meaning the frequencies may differ from a standard frequency table.
+The cross-tab report also includes Pearson’s Chi-Square Statistics, showing the correlation level between the variables using the chi-square, p-value, and degrees of freedom, along with row and column percentages, and highlighting the most significant cells.

-The correlation analysis tool allows you to measure the strength of association between two variables and the direction of the relationship.
-In terms of the strength of relationship, the value of the correlation coefficient (rs) varies between+1 and -1.
-As the correlation coefficient value goes towards 0, the relationship between the two variables will be weaker.
-The direction of the relationship is indicated by the sign of the coefficient; a + sign indicates a Direct relationship and a – sign indicates a Inverse relationship.
+Correlation Analysis measures the strength of association between two variables and the direction of the relationship.
+The correlation coefficient (rs) varies between +1 and -1.
+As the value goes towards 0, the relationship between the variables will be weaker.
+A + sign indicates a direct relationship and a - sign indicates an inverse relationship.

-Sentiment Analysis refers to the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information.
-Sentiment analysis is widely applied to the voice of the customer materials such as reviews and survey responses, online and social media, and healthcare materials for applications that range from marketing to customer service to clinical medicine.
+Sentiment Analysis uses natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information.
+It's widely applied to customer materials like reviews and survey responses, online and social media, and healthcare materials for various applications.

-A word cloud (or weighted list in visual design) is a visual depiction of user-generated tags, or simply the word content of a site, typically used to describe the content of web sites.
-Tags are usually single words and are normally listed alphabetically, and the importance of a tag is shown with font size or color.
-Thus, it is possible to find a tag alphabetically and by popularity.
+A word cloud is a visual depiction of user-generated tags, or the word content of a site, used to describe its content.
+Tags are usually single words, listed alphabetically, with importance shown by font size or color.